glidernet/onglide/readme.md

 #### Steps

 - create a database and a user with the following rights
-> grant insert,update,delete,select on dsample19.* to reactuser@'xx.xx.xx.xx' identified by 'some-good-password';
+> grant insert,update,delete,execute,select on dsample19.* to reactuser@'xx.xx.xx.xx' identified by 'some-good-password';

 - load the database sql
 - load the stored procedures